19 essential photography composition rules for creative photos

 1. Rule of Thirds composition

-Of all the photography composition tips we’ll list, the one you might already have heard of is the Rule of Thirds.
+Of all my photography composition tips, the one you might already have heard of is the Rule of Thirds composition.
 It’s usually the composition technique beginner photographers start with.
 This rule is particularly easy if you have a grid view in your camera viewfinder.

-You’ll see that your view is divided into nine sections by two vertical lines and two horizontal lines.
-Like the grid in the below photo.
+You’ll see that your view is divided into nine sections by two vertical lines and two horizontal lines, like the grid in the above photo.

 Let’s look at the vertical lines first.
 Do you see the four points where the lines intersect?
 These are the thirds of the image.
-If you place your subject at either of these vertical lines, you’ll have a far more pleasing image.
+If you place your subject at either of these vertical lines, you’ll have a far more pleasing image the placing your subject in the center of the frame.

 Now let’s look at the horizontal lines.
 Placing a horizon in an image at either the top horizontal line or the bottom horizontal line creates a much more interesting image than if the horizon is in the center of the image.

-When photographing a person, place the eye closest to camera on one of the intersecting points.
+When photographing a person, place the eye closest to camera on one of the intersecting points on the rule of thirds grid.

 2. Framing photography composition